Incentivized Federated Learning and Unlearning: Optimal Incentive Mechanism in Unlearning-Allowed Scenario

 \subsection{Server's Contract in Stage I}

 In Stage I, the server designs a contract to minimize its expected cost, considering the results in Stages II-IV.

 When designing the contract, the server needs to ensure that each user achieves a non-negative payoff, so that the user will accept the corresponding contract item.
 Moreover, since the server does not know each user's type in Stage I, the server also needs to make a user choose the contract item intended for him (i.e., the user does not misreport his type).\footnote{Revelation principle demonstrates that if a social choice function can be implemented by an arbitrary mechanism, then the same function can be implemented by an incentive-compatible-direct-mechanism (i.e. in which users truthfully report types) with the same equilibrium outcome.
-Thus, requiring IC will simplify the mechanism design without affecting optimality.} In other words, a contract is feasible if and only if it satisfies Individual Rationality (IR) and Incentive Compatibility (IC) constraints: \begin{defn}[Individual Rationality] A contract is individually rational if each type-$j$ user receives a non-negative payoff by accepting the contract item $\phi_j=\left(d_{j}, r^L_{j}\right)$ intended for his type, i.e., \end{defn} \begin{defn}[Incentive Compatibility] A contract is incentive compatible if each type-$j$ user maximizes his own payoff by choosing the contract item $\phi_j=\left(d_{j}, r^L_{j}\right)$ intended for his type, i.e., \end{defn}
+Thus, requiring IC will simplify the mechanism design without affecting optimality.} In other words, a contract is feasible if and only if it satisfies Individual Rationality (IR) and Incentive Compatibility (IC) constraints: \begin{defn}[Individual Rationality] A contract is individually rational if each type-$j$ user receives a non-negative payoff by accepting the contract item $\phi_j=\left(d_{j}, r^L_{j}\right)$ intended for his type, i.e.,